Getting Started Fixing Polygons in OSM

 Description: Quite often some of the outer or inner ways in a multipolygon relation have the same tags as the relation itself.
 This is usually wrong and leads to wrong renderings.
 Note that some tags can be the same, say you have a coniferous forest with a deciduous forest in the middle.
 But all tags being the same usually doesn't make sense.
 (Certain tags such as "source" are ignored in this comparison.)
 A member way should only have the tags describing that specific way only, not anything belonging to the whole multipolygon.

-To fix this: Displayed are ways that are a member of a multipolygon relation of a forest and have the same tags as the relation.
+To fix this: Displayed are ways that are a member of a multipolygon relation tagged as waterway=riverbank and have the same tags as the relation.
 Often you can just remove the tags from the way, but look at the tags of the relation and all member ways and figure out what's right.
 Look at satellite images to help guide you.
+In addition you might want to update the riverbank tag to the more current natural=water, water=river tagging.

-The challenge has been split up very roughly by region:
+The challenge has not been split up by region:

 Using the OSM Inspector